Key Takeaways

 Distribution builds an audience.
 Conversion turns the audience into a pipeline.

-The most effective conversion asset in b2b content-led growth, consistently, across industries and company stages, is the educational email course.
+The most effective conversion asset in b2b content-led growth, consistently across industries and company stages, is the educational email course.

 Not a whitepaper.
 Not a gated PDF.
 An email course.

 HubSpot’s research puts top-performer conversion rates for educational email sequences at 5.31%, compared to 0.5–1% for standard gated content offers.
+That gap is not marginal.
+It is a category difference.

 Why Founder-Led Content Beats Brand Content Every Time